peterthehammer1/FongoAI/README.md

 ---

 **Note**: Remember to deploy from GitHub rather than locally, as per your preferences.
-The agent will be accessible via the phone number you configure in Retell AI dashboard.
+The agent will be accessible via the phone number you configure in Nucleus AI dashboard.